top of page

 Profile photo of Emily Frank

+Hi, I'm Emily.
 As a RI Certified Perinatal Doula (CPD), member/owner of RI Birthworker Co-op, and member of Doulas of Rhode Island, I am committed to providing inclusive, compassionate, and evidence-based support so you can feel fully informed, respected, and empowered as you enter this next chapter of your life.
-I also take a lot of pride in providing comprehensive support to your birth partner every step of the way, so you can both step into this journey with confidence.
+I also take a lot of pride in providing comprehensive support to your birth partner, so you can both step into this journey with confidence.

 I provide four pillars of support throughout pregnancy, labor, and birth: physical support, emotional support, informational support, and advocacy support.
 (All clinical support is the responsibility of your providers, be they midwives, OBGYNs, or nurses!)
 I support your right to choose exactly what you want out of your birth experience, and am a huge advocate for informed consent.